clark2668/NeutrinoLimitPlot/README.md

 - In particular, it includes appropriately formated Bibtex entries for use in other Latex papers.

 ## Acknowledgements and Other Notes
-- Many thanks to Ming-Yuan Lu for the projection of the ARA sensitivity
+- Many thanks to Ming-Yuan Lu for the projection of the ARA sensitivity.
-- Please feel free to use this code, but please acknowledge the source
+- Please feel free to use this code, but please acknowledge the source.
 - If you find a mistake in my digitization or plotting, please file an "Issue", I'm happy to fix it!
+- If your favorite limit is missing, or you have a new updated publication limit you want included, please let me know also!